 “A couple more?”

-She’s unfazed, pushing us – Ant and me and Pete, the girls, Tommy and Candace – towards those heavy church doors even though we’re still taking pictures, but of course she stops for a quick shot with her squad because why wouldn’t she ruin everyone else’s to get the best one?
+The pleas are denied.
+She ushers us – Ant and me and Pete, the girls, Tommy and Candace – towards those heavy church doors even though we’re still taking pictures, but of course she stops for a quick shot with Mo and the squad because why wouldn’t she ruin everyone else’s to get the best one?

 I feel Ant’s fingers reaching for mine.
 She squeezes my hand and I squeeze it back, our fingers intuiting the hypocrisy of the flaky teacher who plays favorites almost as bad as Ms. Benevo – minus the kid-touching part – until we’re on the street with the sky as gray as the cobblestones under our feet.